aws-samples/shopfloor-connectivity/docs/README.md

 The certs directories contain trusted certificates and certificates of issuers in order to validate signed certificates.
 The crl directories contain the certification revocation lists.
 When a server certificate does not pass the validation it will be stored in PEM format in the rejected directory, from where it can after inspection be moved into the trusted certificate directory.

 A number of optional checks (see <https://reference.opcfoundation.org/v104/Core/docs/Part4/6.1.3/>) can be configured in a ValidationOptions section in the CertificateValidation section.
-It can contain the following attributes that can be set to false to disable the optional validation, which by default are all enabled)
+It can contain the following attributes that can be set to a value of false to disable the optional validation, which by default are all enabled)

 Validation options: